apigee-127/volos-connectors/volos-s3/README.md

 # Volos S3 connector

-The ``volos-s3`` connector lets you perform CRUD operations on an Amazon Web Services Simple Storage Service (S3) account through a RESTful API.

 The Volos S3 connector is a Node.js module that lets you perform CRUD operations an Amazon Web Services Simple Storage Service (S3) account through a RESTful API.
 It is one of the Volos Node.js modules from Apigee.
 The module is designed to work on Apigee Edge but can be run anywhere Node.js applications can run.
 You can use this module without any dependency on Apigee.

 ### Quick example